johnvanbreda/indicia-docs/introduction/site-gallery.rst

 Example sites built using Indicia
 #################################

-Before going any further, let's take a look at some example usages of Indicia to see what sort of websites can be built.
+The best way to get a feel for what Indicia can do is to take a look at some example websites built using Indicia.
+This list of sites is not comprehensive but does give a feel for the range of surveys that can be supported.
+Firstly, we'll look through some examples which are aimed at engaging the public in biological recording.
+These tend to have easy to use forms for capturing a species selected from a limited list of target species, a date and place.
+Normally the species involved will be very easily identified, or at least some form of identification assistance is provided.

 BBC Breathing Places Ladybird Survey
 ------------------------------------

-Firstly, there are sites aimed at engaging the public in biological recording.
-These tend to have simple forms for capturing a species selected from a limited list of target species, a date and place.
-Normally the species involved will be very easily identified, or at least some form of identification assistance is provided as in the `BBC Breathing Places Ladybird Survey <http://www.bbc.co.uk/breathingplaces/ladybird-survey>`_:
+One example of this type of site is the
+`BBC Breathing Places Ladybird Survey <http://www.bbc.co.uk/breathingplaces/ladybird-survey>`_:

 .. image:: ../images/screenshots/websites/bbc-ladybirds-species-picker.png
   :width: 600px
   :alt: Choosing a ladybird species on BBC Breathing Places

-Despite the fact that this survey was aimed squarely at schools and members of the public who may have little identification skills, the assistance provided ensures that some useful records are gathered.
+Despite the fact that this survey was aimed squarely at schools and members of the public who may have little identification skills, the online assistance provided ensures that many useful records are gathered.
 There is even a sibling ladybird parasite survey also on the BBC Breathing Places site!

 Maach Mat!
 ----------